paolodelia99/py-pacman/README.md

 # PyPacman

-The classic game of pacman built with pygame.
+The classic game of Pacman built with Pygame.

-# Todos
+# Quick Start

-- Refactor everything in you own way
-- Make the screen bigger
-- No username or scores
-- Menu
-- Remove Levels??
+Install the requirements

+    pip install -r requirements.txt

+Run the Game with the classic maze

+    python main.py -lay classic

+Run the game with others layout

+    python main.py -lay <layout>

 # References